Thinking of Buying a Total Station? This article should help you decide which total station is for you.

 Leica Total Stations have a very good traverse programme for an additional cost.
 Using this programme and their prism stations makes completing traverse networks easy and straightforward.

 The more powerful Total Stations can also do basic volume calculations.
 This does require the engineer or surveyor to create two DTM’s for comparison.

-Support from your local dealer or supplier will be important.
+Support from your local dealer or supplier will be important consideration when buying a total station.
 On going support from them in the form of yearly checks or calibrations of your Total Station will be important.
 You need to look after your Total Station and know that it is consistently giving you the correct readings that will enable you to either engineer or survey your site with accuracy.

 What accessories should I have with the Total Station?